QuTech-Delft/qgym/notebooks/README.md

 As a result, either your browser will open a new webpage automatically, or you should copy the provided link into a browser.

+## Documentation
+If you're interested in more details on the code, one can find a (hopefully) up-to-date version of the documentation can by opening `docs/index.html` in your browser.